studygolang/GCTT/published/tech/20180711-Writing-a-Reverse-Proxy-in-just-one-line-with-Go.md

 		panic(err)
 	}

-	// Because go lang is a pain in the ass if you read the body then any susequent calls
+	// Because Go lang is a pain in the ass if you read the body then any susequent calls
 	// are unable to read the body again.... request.Body = ioutil.NopCloser(bytes.NewBuffer(body))